Such has been its dominance in recent years that Firefox has become a synonym for privacy-centric browsers.

 With this, you have deleted the browser’s Dynamic Link Libraries, Executables, and all its INI configuration files.
 Let’s now carry out the final task — delete the user-data files.

-Delete Firefox User Data
+Step 4: Delete the Firefox User and Profile Data

 It’s time to remove all the browser data files associated with your account.
 These include likes of saved passwords, bookmarks, favorites, cookies, and other related data.
-Here are the steps to delete user browser data from App Data folder:
+Here are the steps to delete user data from App Data folder:

 - Launch File Explorer via the Start menu.